Start where you are and grow into a Special Education teacher!

 Who are the Best Candidates for this Program?

-- Current paraeducators or interested in working as a special education paraprofessional in MHUSD.
+- Are interested in working as a special education paraeducator at MHUSD (openings available!)

-- Reliable, growth-minded teammates who want steady coaching and a clear path to a credential.
+- Are reliable, growth-minded team members who value mentoring and ongoing support and want a clear pathway to a credential.

-- Are able to attend college while workin
+- Are able to attend college while working.

 Enter where you are at, we will create a pathway for you!